tpascarella/sr50/docs/investing/real-estate.md

 Real Estate investing is the process of acquiring land and buildings that will provide economic value, usually by renting out to individual renters or businesses.

-## Advantages
+## Advantages & Disadvantages

 :::tip Advantages

 - Doesn't take up much time to manage.
 - Can provide reliable cash flow.
+- Very tax efficient.
 - Possible to get unfair advantages.

 :::

-## Disadvantages

 :::danger Disadvantages

 - Significant capital requirements up front.
 - Can't make astronomically higher returns relative to other asset classes.
-- Most real estate investing is a pain and attracts bad tenants.
+- Good real estate is great.
+Bad real estate is very, very bad.

 :::